Wanguy/Inception_Tensorflow/README.md

 >
 > note the `--summaries_dir` option, sending training progress reports to the directory that tensorboard is monitoring.

-This script downloads the pre-trained model, adds a new final layer, and trains that layer on the flower photos you've downloaded.
-You can view training process via TensorBoard.
+This script downloads the pre-trained model, adds a new final layer, and trains that layer on the feature photos you've downloaded.
+You can view training progress via TensorBoard.

 It may take a while to finish the training After the training 'retrained_graph.pb' and 'retrained_labels.txt' will be generated.